kawsar11499/Student-Mental-Health-Project/README.md

-# Project Title
-Student Mental Health & Dropout Risk Analysis
+# Student Mental Health

 ## Description
-This project investigates the relationship between student stress, sleep, academic pressure, and dropout risk, with the goal of identifying actionable insights for universities and EdTech companies.
+This project investigates the relationship between student stress, sleep, and academic pressure, with the goal of identifying actionable insights for university welfare departments.

 ## Dataset
 - Source: [Insert dataset source link]